Dashboard

 Glue Table

-Lambda, ECS, RDS, DynamoDB, SQS, SNS, EventBridge, Step Functions, VPCs and everything wired to them, EKS clusters included: 74 resource types land in one living graph with their edges, config, and history.
+Lambda, ECS, RDS, DynamoDB, SQS, SNS, EventBridge, Step Functions, VPCs and everything wired into them, EKS clusters included.
+74 resource types land in one graph with their edges, config, and history.

 Read-only, by construction